27 Green Uses for Vintage Linens

 Make a teddy bear

-A stitched teddy bear made from grandma’s table cloth, can share the blessings around the family tree.
-For this you’ll need to find a teddy bear pattern in a book or online.
+A stitched teddy bear made from grandma’s table cloth can share the blessings around the family tree.
+For this, you’ll need to find a teddy bear pattern in a book or online.
 Teddy bears stitch up quickly and can be made as simple or as elaborate as you have time for.
 Jointed legs, embroidered features, and personal embellishment can create an heirloom bear from heirloom linen.
+Find pattern books at your local library oron Amazon.

 Make a rag doll

-One of the most difficult things about making a rag doll is finding appropriate flesh toned fabric for the doll’s body.
+One of the most difficult things about making a rag doll is finding appropriate flesh-toned fabric for the doll’s body.
 Vintage linen is often the perfect colour already, but you can make it less white by staining it with tea, coffee, or cocoa before you cut out the body shape.
 Embroider a face and a heart and create beautiful clothes out of fabric scraps.
+Find pattern books at your local library or on Amazon.

 Make a heating pad/comfort bag